tranngocminhhieu/vietnamadminunits/README.md

 # Vietnam Administrative Units Parser & Converter
-A shared effort to standardize and convert Vietnam's administrative units across major restructuring events.
+A Python library and open dataset for parsing, converting, and standardizing Vietnam's administrative units — built to support changes such as the 2025 province merger and beyond.

 ## Introduction
 This project began as a personal initiative to help myself and others navigate the complexities of Vietnam's administrative unit changes, especially leading up to the 2025 restructuring.